International Affairs

 None.

-All International Affairs majors must demonstrate competence in a foreign language up through the level of FL 2002.
+International Affairs majors can demonstrate competence in a world language through the level of FL 2002 and beyond.

 Double Owl Pathways